 - Feelings of faint

 Perhaps the greatest issue is that the flood of anxiety that you get during a panic attack also causes a feeling of doom.
-Your entire body starts to think: "this is it, I'm about to die" almost like you are faced with a terrible predator.
+You start to think: "this is it, I'm about to die" almost like you are faced with a terrible predator.

 So can you die from a panic attack?